Corpsegals/corpsegals/README.md

 i'm always open to **C+H**!! though i may not C+H you first unless i know you!

+If i'm set as away, or busy I may not be very talkative, due to being tired, or in a bad mood.
+Please interact with care!

 i'm also a big fan of prontoarry (pronto x aradus) and Sparttide (Sparta x Trident) !! i would love if you cuddled with me as aradus or sparta if im pronto or trident! ^_^